Miliyonayalew/Marriott-Reservation-Backend/README.md

 In order to run this project you need:

-- An editor of your preference, for example VSCODE
+- A code editor of your preference, for example VSCODE or Atom
-- Ruby 3.1.3 or newer
+- Ruby 3.1.2
 - Rails 7.0.4 or newer
 - GIT
 - NPM